| Department

 that is not required by statute, that has tribal implications, and that

-imposes substantial direct compliance costs on such communities, unless:
+imposes substantial direct compliance costs on such communities, unless: 1.
+Funds necessary to

 pay the direct costs incurred by the Indian tribal government in complying

-with the regulation are provided by the federal government; or
+with the regulation are provided by the federal government; or 2.
+HUD, prior to the

 formal promulgation of the regulation: